rdven/filament-fluorescence-microscopy/README.md

 # Fluorescence Microscopy - Filament Extraction
-A python package to extract filament like structures from fluorescence microscopy images using a CNN approach.
+A python package for image processing to identify and extract filament like structures from fluorescence microscopy images using a CNN approach.
+This can be useful for analysing cytoskeletal protein networks in cells, like for example Microtubuli networks.

 _Author: David Ventzke_